|Ordered||16 Oct 1939|

 20 Feb 1943

-13.45 hrs, the Atlantic, west of Lands End: 6 depth charges dropped by an American Liberator (USAAF A/S Sqdn 1/C, pilot Wayne S. Johnson) caused severe damage, forcing U-211 to break off the patrol.
+13.45 hrs, in the North Atlantic west of Lands End: 6 depth charges dropped by a US Liberator aircraft (1st A/S Sqn USAAF/C, pilot Wayne S. Johnson) caused severe damage, forcing U-211 to break off its patrol.
 (Sources: Rohwer/Ritschel)

 15 May 1943

-14.00 hrs, Bay of Biscay, north of Finisterre, outbound: a British Whitley bomber (RAF Sqdn 10 OTU/S) dropped three depth charges on U-211.
+14.00 hrs, Bay of Biscay, north of Finisterre, outbound: a British Whitley aircraft (10 OTU RAF/S) dropped three depth charges on U-211.
 Minor damage.
 (Sources: Rohwer/Ritschel)

 2 recorded attacks on this boat.